 In 2018 we started a cane weaving apprentice program as an experiment.
 It's unexpected success prompted us to expand the program to carpentry and polishing.

 In 2018, due to a shortage of cane weavers from traditional weaving communities, we took in a few young apprentices and put them under the mentorship of the senior weavers.
 Our expectation was that they would learn a few basic skills and assist the experienced weavers.
 Much to our surprise, the apprentices not only learnt basic skills in peeling and preparing material, but picked up more complex weaving techniques.
 In a few months they could weave an entire seat or back on their own.

 The Apprentice Team

-We have a team of over ten weavers who joined as apprentices and are now full time employees.
-Their level of skill is on par, if not better than the community based weavers.
-More importantly, they have acquired a skill that can give them a livelihood as long as cane furniture is made.
-It also helps to preserve and propagate the craft beyond traditional communities.
+Over ten young cane weavers who joined as apprentices are now our full time employees.
+Their skill is on par with, if not better than, the community based weavers who work for us.
+The program has helped them acquire a specialised craft skill that can give them a livelihood as long as cane furniture is made.
+Additionally, it is a potential means of preserving and propagating the intricate craft of cane weaving beyond traditional communities.

 Young apprentices join the cane weaving program regularly.
 The interest it has garnered, and the success it has achieved, encouraged us to expand the program to carpentry and wood polishing.